usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 Competition Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The interface used in this tutorial is shown in :numref:`competitioninterface`.
-The content of this class is described in the following sections.
+The interface used in this tutorial is shown in :numref:`competitioninterface-tutorial3`.

 .. code-block:: python
     :caption: Interface for tutorial 3
-    :name: competitioninterface
+    :name: competitioninterface-tutorial3

     import rclpy
     import PyKDL